A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 Are There Different Levels of Assisted Living?

-There are typically three levels of care in assisted living communities.
-Levels of care are based on the assistance a resident needs with the six main activities of daily living (ADLs).3
+Levels of care are based on multiple factors, including the amount of assistance a resident needs with the six main activities of daily living (ADLs).3

 Basic ADLs include: